pyta-uoft/website/index.md

 ### E0213: `self` as the first argument {#E0213}

-The first argument should be the exact word 'self'.
-This is not an error, but it's such a common practice that this is considered an error.
-The following is an example of a good, and bad example:
+The first parameter should be the exact word `self`.
+Naming the first parameter something else is not technically an error, but using "self" is such a common practice that PyTA checks for this.
+The
+following is an example of a good, and bad example:

 ~~~~ {include="E0213_no_self_argument"}